-- Letters or phone calls home to parents

-- Consistent use of House/Dojo Points (Appendix 2)

-- Being sent to the subject lead to show their work

-- OSCAs for focus subjects

-- Headteacher Award

-- VIP (weekly)
+- Positive verbal feedback to individuals or groups - Visual prompts to highlight individual's good behaviour, i.e. stickers, recognition board etc - Letters or phone calls home to parents - Consistent use of House/Dojo Points (Appendix 2) - Being sent to the subject lead to show their work - OSCAs for focus subjects - Headteacher Award - VIP (weekly)

-Graduated Approach4
+Graduated Approach

-Conscious Discipline is a research-based programme that helps adults stay calm enough to see misbehaviour and upset as a signal to teach instead of punish.
-It then provides effective strategies for teaching social-emotional and life skills to children.
-The following graduated approach is used with attention given to the age and development of the child:
+Conscious Discipline is a research-based programme that provides effective strategies for teaching social-emotional and life skills to children.
+It is important to understand the consequence is the child's time to reflect and to take part in a restorative conversation between them and the